Treatments for pigmentation at Belgravia Dermatology

 There are four main reasons why individuals may develop excessive pigmentation in the skin:

-Melasma – this is a common ocndition in which dark brown or grey patches develop on the face
+- Melasma This is a common condition in which dark brown or grey patches develop on the face.

 Pigmentation treatments at Belgravia Dermatology